-When it comes to HR leaders, organisational development involves changes and improvements of processes that are part of an HR team’s core responsibilities.
-These might include how performance is rated, the way talent is handled, diversity in the workplace, and more.
+Organisational development matters because it involves changes and improvements of processes that are part of an HR team’s core responsibilities.
+These might include how performance is rated, the way talent is handled, diversity in the workplace and more.

 What Does OD Try To Address?

 Developed by Kurt Lewin in the 1930s, the organisational development model is based on concepts of group dynamics and action research.
 It all started by emphasising participative methods in small groups leading to larger changes.

 If a company is seeking to perform at its best or to realise a competitive advantage, there exists a constant commitment to learning and development.
 And, as a byproduct of this development, change becomes a necessary element.